 This will keep carbon from falling into the cylinder.
 You do not want carbon getting in the cylinder.

 Use a plastic scraper to remove the carbon buildup around the exhaust port.
 DO NOT use a metal tool.
 Do not scratch the piston or the cylinder during this process.

 When to Have a Mechanic Repair Your Leaf Blower?

 You may have gone through the items above and it didn’t solve your leaf blower’s lack of power.
 You may just not feel comfortable performing repairs on your leaf blower.
 That’s okay.
-Find a small engine mechanic or the outdoor power equipment store that has a repair shop to assist you.
+Find a small engine mechanic or an outdoor power equipment store that has a repair shop to assist you.

 Keep in mind the labor rate for the mechanic to diagnose your problem.
-There is typically a flat rate charge to diagnose the problem and then additional labor and parts fees to make the repairs.
+There is typically a flat rate charge to diagnose the problem and then add labor and parts fees to make the repairs.

-This may not make sense if you are running an old inexpensive leaf blower that’s on it’s last leg.
+This may not make sense if you are running an old inexpensive leaf blower that’s on its last leg.
 I just like to remind you of this as I’ve experienced many surprised customers who found out the repair will cost more than the purchase of their inexpensive leaf blower.

 Having your leaf blower repaired by a mechanic is a personal decision that only you can make.
-You have the weigh the reliability, quality and age of your current blower against the cost to repair it and the cost to purchase a new leaf blower.
+You have the weigh the reliability, quality, and age of your current blower against the cost to repair it and the cost to purchase a new leaf blower.